The Immutable, Unchanging Rules of Civilization

 If it’s a trap, the negative effect occurs.
 If not, the attacker may choose to foil the Scheme, (discarding it), or the attacker may decide to leave the Scheme in place.

-This continues around the table, with each player making 1 attack, until all players run out of cards or pass.
-You cannot attack a Scheme you have already attacked.
+This continues around the table, with each player making 1 attack until all players run out of cards or pass.

 Complete (2 minutes): Any Schemes with advancement equal to their cost may be completed.
 If completing a scheme, show completed Schemes to Underground Control.
 Control will verify the advancement, and remove all protection in front of the Scheme.
 Underground Control will carry out the completed Scheme.